 Neuro plasticity is a term we Boomers are doing a lot of research on these days, as we begin to notice age related changes to our word recall, for example, and worry about that change being a precursor for Alzheimers disease.

 So what is neuro plasticity?
-When we learn something new, neurons connect in a new circuit or a re-organized circuit, and if that new connection is used frequently enough, then the circuit becomes stronger and has a chance of being kept.
+When we learn something new, neurons connect in a new circuit or a re-organized circuit, and if that new connection is used frequently enough, then the circuit becomes stronger and has a better chance of being kept.

 Here is how to experience this kind of learning, brush your hair, or your teeth with your non-dominant hand, or use your non-dominant hand to move your computer mouse.

 You will be reorganizing the circuits for that non-dominant hand, and if you continue to practice, you will notice an increasing eficiency, which means the reorganized neuronal circuit is becoming permanent.

 Why do you want to practice the new behavior?
 Because your brain pares unused circuits and neurons to save energy.